WebcraftCMS/emulators/readme.md

 }
 ```

+## Features

+Emulator is an emulator-agnostic library.
+For more information, please read the documentation.

 ## Copyright and License

 Emulator was written by the Webcraft CMS team.
 Emulator is released under the 2-clause BSD License.
 See the LICENSE file for details.